alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 [Check Annexe III](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2000:169:0001:0112:EN:PDF) to find the list of plants which are banned by the EU.

-There will be extra rules to export these inside the EU and there might be rules to export them outside the EU (if the importing country has some).
+There will be extra rules to move these inside the EU and there might be rules to export them outside the EU (if the importing country has some).

 ###Prohibited soil